Mission Statement:

 Water usage

-Our water is sourced from beneath the protected dunes and is naturally filtered through the sands before receiving final polishing within the pump station.
-Where it is treated for final delivery through ion exchange, particle filtration and UV sterilization.
-There are no disinfection by-products with the use of UV, which is safe, reliable and chemical-free.
+Our water is sourced from beneath the dunes and is naturally filtered through the sands before receiving final polishing within the pump station.
+This is where the water is treated for final delivery through ion exchange, particle filter and UV sterilisation.
+There are no disinfection by-products with the use of UV, which is safe and chemical-free.
+To protect and preserve the quality of this water source, the Department of Earth and Ocean Science was requested to assess the sand and gravel aquifer at this site.
+This report forms the blueprint for the preservation of this supply.

 • Due to the quality of the waterless hygiene and disinfection products are needed and less water used